 Environment Variables¶

-Hayhooks can be configured via environment variables (loaded with prefix HAYHOOKS_
+Hayhooks can be configured via environment variables (loaded with prefix HAYHOOKS_ or LOG).
+This page lists the canonical variables supported by the codebase.

 Server¶